Bamboozlerrl/Rule-Edits/README.md

 #### Section D - Players
   - (1) Signup eligibility:
     - (a) Players who have signed up for the Major league draft and are not on a Major league roster at the end of the draft will be eligible, and automatically entered into, the Minor league draft.
 Similarly, players who have signed up for the Minor league draft and are not on a Minor league roster at the end of the draft will be eligible, and automatically entered into, the Novice league draft.
-      - (i) If an overqualified player indicates that they are not available on Sundays for the Majors league draft, they will not be eligible for the Minor or Novice league drafts.
-Players qualify for this rule if they meet any of the following criteria for their most recent season of NALTP:
-        - (1) They played the majority of their minutes in Majors league;
-        - (2) They played at least half of total available regular-season minutes in Majors league AND had a positional or total NISH of 70 or higher;
-        - (3) They played at least half of total available regular-season minutes in Minors league AND had a positional or total NISH of 90 or higher; or
-        - (4) The player is deemed by the CRC to be beyond the skill level of Minors league.
-      - (ii) If an overqualified player indicates that they are not available on Mondays for the Minor league draft, they will not be eligible for Novice league.
-Players qualify for this rule if they meet any of the following criteria for their most recent season of NALTP:
-        - (1) They played the majority of their minutes in Minor league;
-        - (2) They played at least half of total available regular-season minutes in Minor league AND had a positional or total NISH of 70 or higher;
-        - (3) They played at least half of total available regular-season minutes in Novice league AND had a positional or total NISH of 90 or higher; or
-        - (4) The player is deemed by the CRC to be beyond the skill level of Novice league.
-      - (iii) Players will not be permitted to switch positions to circumvent these rules.
-      - (iv) It is the responsibility of the player to confirm their eligibility for the draft.
+      - (i) Players indicating that they are unavailable to play on a league's default game day (Majors - Sunday, Minors - Monday) will be allowed to bypass a respective draft on a case by case basis as determined by the CRC.
+      - (ii) The Talent Evaluation Committee (TEC) will assist the CRC in making these determinations, but the final decision will be CRC vote.
-    - (b) Players with fewer than 110 minutes of competitive experience will be eligible to sign up for the Novice league draft even if they did not enter the Majors or Minors league drafts unless deemed too skilled by the CRC.
+    - (b) Players with fewer than 110 minutes of competitive experience ("Rookies") will be eligible to sign up for the Novice league draft even if they did not enter the Majors or Minors league drafts.
 Any other signups will be sparingly approved on a case by case basis.
+      - (i) Rookie signups may be removed on a case by case basis by the CRC, with assistance from the TEC.
     - (c) Players removed from a league draft by the CRC are not eligible to enter the following lower-league drafts.
     - (d) Signups indicating zero availability on all game nights will be contacted by the CRC and removed if a conclusion cannot be reached.
     - (e) Players determined to be manipulating their value prior to the draft may be removed from the draft and/or subject to punishment in NALTP.
 See [Article IX, Section D](#section-d---stock-manipulation) for more information on draft stock manipulation.
     - (f) All other eligibility and restriction cases will be dealt with on a case-by-case measure through the CRC.
   - (2) Dual Eligibile Players (DEPs):
-    - (a) Players drafted to Majors or Minors may apply for DEP status no more than 48 hours after the draft in which they were claimed.
+    - (a) Players drafted to Majors or Minors may apply for DEP status during a DEP application window as determined and publicly announced by the CRC.
       - (i) DEP status will be granted by a CRC majority vote.
       - (ii) A player with DEP status is eligible for, and will be automatically enrolled in, the draft of the following tier.
     - (b) For information on mid-season DEPs please see [Article IV, Section E](#section-e---dual-eligible-players-deps).